-Provisional licence, driving lessons, the driving theory test and then the driving test — and that’s all before you factor in the cost of your first car and the cost of car insurance.
+Provisional licence, driving lessons, the driving theory test and then the driving test — and that’s all before you factor in the cost of your first car, and the cost of car insurance.

 Learning to drive a car in the UK isn’t cheap, in fact the average cost can run into the thousands.
-Here’s how the cost of learning to drive breaks down.

 See a range of car insurance quotes in just a few minutes when you compare with Uswitch